thihara/thihara.github.io/_posts/2020-6-20-GraphQL-With-Postgraphile.md

 Please read the PostGraphile security section from [here](https://www.graphile.org/postgraphile/security/) to learn more.

+# Conclusion

+A tool like PostGraphile is to help non technical stakeholders understand the data they are working with.

+An example would be a UI/UX designer working on revamping a legacy application.
+PostGraphile would be a very useful tool for the designer to get a feel for the data and it's structure/relationship.
+It would be easier to understand than something like SQL because it's basically a object hierarchy, which for me at least, is easier to digest.

+Same goes for a QA engineer trying to analyze the data available in the database and a project manager trying to understand a data issue (or just data).

 In conclusion PostGraphile could be a useful tool for rapid prototyping, and early stage application development.
+With addition of role based authentication and row level security you can add robust access control into your database and your GraphQL API.
 But as your application goes beyond that you are likely to need a proper backend for your application.

-Never put your eggs in a single basket, even if it's a advanced open source database!